zowe/zowe-install-packaging/bin/README.md

 For examples:

 - `ZWE_zowe_runtimeDirectory`, parent directory of where `zwe` server command is located.
+- `ZWE_zowe_workspaceDirectory` is the path of user customized workspace directory.
 - `ZWE_zowe_setup_mvs_hlq` is the high level qualifier where Zowe MVS data sets are installed.
 - `ZWE_zowe_setup_mvs_parmlib` is the data set that end-user configured to store his customized version of parameter library members.
 - `ZWE_zowe_setup_mvs_authPluginLib` is the data set that end-user configured to store his APF authorized ZIS plugins load library.